OlesenJonas/PlaylistFilterForSpotify/README.md

 (In no particular order)
 - Error Handling (Spoiler: theres currently almost none, but really should be)\
   Especially for:
-  - access-token timeout, which would be as simple as refreshing the token after 1h\
-    thats how long they last currently, enough for me
+  - access-token timeout (shouldnt happen atm since its automatically refreshed, but better to be safe than sorry)
-  - api requests limit
+  - Api requests limit (blocking other requests once limit is reached, and re-sending failed ones)
 - Fuzzy-String comparisons for searching
-- Resize "Split" between both Tables
+- Manually control "Split" between Pinned- and Filtered- tracks tables
-- Loading more Font ranges (and a Font that supports them) (Arabic, Chinese, etc.)
+- More Font ranges (currently only chinese, korean and japanese are loaded in addition to latin characters)
-- Make loading the covers safer (currently pretty unsafe with .death()-ed threads, no guarantee they finish
+- Make loading the covers safer (currently pretty unsafe with .death()-ed threads, no guarantee they finish)
-- Hide individual columns of the tables
-- Option to sort genre selection by # of occurance (current solution) *or* active/inactive
 - Option to combine genres in different ways (currently track just needs to match *any* of the selected genres) but matching *all* genres could also be beneficial
 - Better (looking) UI